-Want to participate in the 2017 SXSW Film Festival?
+Want to participate in the 2020 SXSW Film Festival?
 If you’ve got a feature-length film to submit, you’re in the right place.

 - Your link must be to a secure, online version of your film via an external site (i.e. your own website, Vimeo, etc.)

-- Your link must be working BEFORE you complete your submission application
+- Your link must be working before you complete your submission application

-- Your link must be available through March 2017
+- Your link must be available through March 2020

-All applicants will be informed of the status of their project no later than Friday, February 10, 2017.
+All applicants will be informed of the status of their project no later than Friday, February 7, 2020.

-Please note: Accepted films will only be screened on DCP or 35mm.
+Films invited to the festival will only be screened on DCP or 35mm.